developer3000S/Octopii/README.md

 ```

 ## Contributing
 Open-source projects like these thrive on community support.
-Since piiscan relies heavily on machine learning and optical character recognition,  contributions are much appreciated.
+Since Octopii relies heavily on machine learning and optical character recognition,  contributions are much appreciated.
 Here's how to contribute:

 ### 1. Fork

-Fork the official repository at https://github.com/redhuntlabs/piiscan
+Fork the official repository at https://github.com/redhuntlabs/octopii

 ### 2. Understand